tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 }
 ```

-This creates an http server, listens on port 80 and proxies a page with a Triple D and kubernetes logo.
-This works, but it's tightly coupled to nginx.
-Also, if you're on k8s you would just like to be able to find "tripled" when using service discovery.
-So we'Il use the api objects to define these concepts inside the cluster.
+This creates an http server, listens on port 80 and proxies a page with a Triple D and Kubernetes logo. we are now able to access an external resource like it was a local resource.
+However it is a 'solution' that is tightly coupled to nginx.
+The local proxy doesn't have the advantages that come with K8s.
+Our k8s managed services are still unable to find the service.
+You would just like to be able to find "tripled" when using service discovery inside K8s cluster.

+## Connecting the external service to K8s

+We will now make the external Http server available to k8s by using the K8s api objects to define these concepts inside the K8s cluster.

-### 1. Recreating this using k8s api's
+### 1. Setup minikube

-#### Prerequisites
-A running kubernetes cluster, for demo purposes I'm using a [minikube](https://github.com/kubernetes/minikube).
+For the demo to work we require a running kubernetes cluster.
+For demo purposes I'm using a [minikube](https://github.com/kubernetes/minikube)[^2] .

 `minikube start --cpus 2 --memory 4096`

 Run `minikube dashboard` to get to the kubernetes dashboard.
 It should be empty.

 ### 2. Ingress

+One of the K8s API's is [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)[^3].
+It  provides load balancing, SSL termination and name-based virtual hosting.
+Ingress is an API where we can specify a collection of rules that allow inbound connections to reach the cluster services.

-[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) provides load balancing, SSL termination and name-based virtual hosting.
-In this step we will install Nginx as our Ingress implementation by using [helm](https://helm.sh/), a package manager.
+In this step we will install Nginx as our Ingress implementation.
+But we could have chosen any one of the ingress implementation like haproxy, traefik, caddy,...

+We will install nginx as ingress impl in K8s by by using [helm](https://helm.sh/)[^4] , a K8s package manager.

 ```
 helm init